How to Stop Cabbage White Butterflies from Damaging Your Garden Crops

 How to Stop Them: Use Soft Butterfly Netting

 One of the most effective ways to break this cycle and protect your crops is by using soft butterfly netting.
 Designed to keep butterflies and birds out, it creates a safe environment for your plants to grow without interference.
-You must check your plants are pest free before covering.
-Cover as soon as you plant out.
+Always check your plants are pest free before covering, and cover as soon as you plant out.

-This netting can be laid directly over the crops or used on garden cages or over hoops.
+This netting can be laid directly over the crops or used on fruit and vegetable cages or with garden hoops.
+The Grazers ready-to-use spray can also be used for extra protection.

-• Made from strong, UV-stabilised HDPE long-lasting and weather-resistant
+• Made from UV-stabilised HDPE – weather-resistant and long-lasting

 • Available in green or black